 3 images of spinach used in meal kits.
 Large image on left shows One-Sheet Cheesy Spinach Stuffed Chicken (Home Chef).
 Top right image shows Bacon, Apple, and Cheddar Spinach Salad (HelloFresh).
 Bottom right image shows Lombardy-Style Shrimp and Spinach Risotto (HelloFresh)

 Author's Tip: Spinach is the star of many dishes from some of our favorite meal kit and prepared meal delivery services.
 If you’re looking for effortless, new ways to eat more spinach, check out the options from HelloFresh and Home Chef (pictured above).
-We’ve tested both services, and our reviewers were really impressed.
+We’ve tested both services, and we were really impressed.

 1. Blend Into Hummus